murphylee10/DanceSync/README.md

-# GroupAssist
+# DanceSync
-GroupAssist is a dance formation tool that will help choreographers with the management of their dance formations for a routine.
+DanceSync is a dance formation tool that will help choreographers with the management of their dance formations for a routine.

 Features:
 - Operations: Choreographer accounts supports creating, deleting, and modifying routines, and formations